Anaconda configuration files¶

 debug = False

-# List of enabled Anaconda DBus modules.
+# List of Anaconda DBus modules that can be activated.

-kickstart_modules =
+activatable_modules =

 [Installation System]